tbenthomas/Yelp_Analysis/README.md

 # Analysis of Yelp business, user, and reviews data

-This project leverages AWS EMR and a pyspark Jupyter Notebook to analyze 10 GB of Yelp Review Data.
+This project leverages AWS EMR and a pyspark Jupyter Notebook to analyze 10 GB of Yelp Reviews Data.

 The data was taken from [kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset).